dis-sg/dis-sg.github.io/_posts/2021-01-04-sg-hawkerfest-campaign.md

 <figcaption><a href="https://www.nea.gov.sg/docs/default-source/hawker-centres-documents/e-resource-kit-for-download-(hawker-fest)/sg-hawkerfest-logo_guide_dec-2020.pdf" target="_blank">(Source)</a></figcaption>
 </figure>

-The two accompanying illustration sets do the heavy lifting for the identity, which adorns all campaign material.
+The two accompanying illustration sets, which adorn all campaign material, do the heavy lifting for the identity.
 The first set is a panoramic view of a hawker centre by creative studio 8EyedSpud - they recently posted sketches and the full piece on their <a href="https://www.instagram.com/8eyedspud/" target="_blank">Instagram</a> page.

 <figure>
 <img src="https://i.imgur.com/XvDKVi3.jpg" alt="sg hawkerfest illustration 8eyespud">